-To share information about your NFTs beyond the marketplace, artists can also make a website or a digital art portfolio that showcases their NFT work.
+To share information about your NFTs beyond the marketplace, artists can also learn how to make a website or a digital art portfolio (then monetize said website) that showcases their NFT work.
 For example, the artist Beeple shows off his sold and available NFT on his website.

 You may also be interested in:

 For some, it’s an exciting time.
 Others are a bit more wary of the NFT craze.
 So of course, there are a variety of pros and cons of NFTs.